-Each year the Code of Conduct and Expected Behavior is updated and revised.
-This was a minor revision year with no significant changes to content or form.
-The Code will be posted on our website and it will be tied to a QR Code for easier access.
+The Board updates the Student Discipline Code at least every two years.
+This year the Code was reviewed and revised.
+The Code will be posted on our district website and it will be tied to a QR Code for easy access.
 Stakeholders can also request a printed copy from the school.